 - Vanilla Extract

-Optional Add-Ins: Add toasted pecans or walnuts if you want a bit of crunch in your cake.
+Optional Add-Ins: Add toasted pecans or walnuts if you want a crunch in your cake.
 Maraschino cherries work great to garnish the top.

 - Vanilla Instant Pudding Mix